Melinda Gough, Ph.D.

 Areas of Interest

-Melinda J. Gough is Associate Professor of English and Cultural Studies, with a cross-appointment to the Graduate Program in Gender Studies and Feminist Research, at McMaster University.
+Melinda Gough is Associate Professor of English and Cultural Studies, with a cross-appointment to the Graduate Program in Gender Studies and Feminist Research, at McMaster University.
 Her research focuses on late sixteenth- and early seventeenth-century English and continental literature, with particular attention to early modern women as producers and consumers of courtly and popular culture.
 She is Editor (with Helen Ostovich) of Early Theatre: A Journal Associated with the Records of English Drama.
 She is also a steering committee member for Theater Without Borders, a research collaborative dedicated to advancing knowledge of the transnational circulation of early modern theatre and performance.

 Melinda’s first book, Dancing Queen: Marie de Médicis’ Ballets at the Court of Henri IV (University of Toronto Press, 2019), uses theories and methodologies from a wide variety of disciplines – including literary and cultural studies, history, musicology, dance studies, art history, theatre history, and women’s and gender studies – to examine the performing arts as a vehicle for politically engaged queenship.
-Three spin-off pieces from this monograph have been awarded international prizes: her article “Marie de Medici’s 1605 Ballet de la Reine and the Virtuosic Voice” won the Best Article Prize for an essay published in Early Modern Women: An Interdisciplinary Journal Volume 7 (2012).
-Another essay, entitled “Marie de Medici’s 1605 Ballet de la Reine: New Evidence and Analysis” (Early Theatre 15.1) was awarded the Medieval and Renaissance Drama Society’s 2013 Barbara D. Palmer Award for Best New Essay in Early Drama Archives Research; and her essay “‘Not as myself’: the Queen’s Voice in Tempe Restored,” which appeared in Modern Philology 101.1) received the 2004 Award for Best Article from the Society for the Study of Early Modern Women.
+Three spin-off pieces from this monograph have been awarded international prizes: her article “Marie de Medici’s 1605 Ballet de la Reine and the Virtuosic Voice” won the Best Article Prize for an essay published in Early Modern Women: An Interdisciplinary Journal Volume 7 (2012); her article “Marie de Medici’s 1605 ballet de la reine: New Evidence and Analysis” (Early Theatre 15.1) was awarded the Medieval and Renaissance Drama Society’s 2013 Palmer Award for Best New Essay in Early Drama Archives Research; and her essay “‘Not as myself’: the Queen’s Voice in Tempe Restored ” (Modern Philology 101.1) received the 2004 Award for Best Article from the Society for the Study of Early Modern Women.

-She is also editing the anonymous Swetnam the Woman-Hater Arraigned by Women (1620) for the Revels Plays (at Manchester University Press).
-Funded by fellowships from the Huntington Library, the University of Chicago Special Collections Research Centre, and the Harry Ransom Centre for the Humanities at UT Austin, this new edition will present the first modernized text of Swetnam the Woman-Hater prepared in accordance with current editorial principles and made accessible to a broad as well as specialized readership.
+Currently, Melinda is editing the anonymous tragicomedy Swetnam the Woman-Hater Arraigned by Women (1620) for the Revels Plays at Manchester University Press.
+This new edition will present the first modernized text of Swetnam the Woman-Hater prepared in accordance with current editorial principles and made accessible to a broad as well as specialized readership.

 Special Journal Issues: